vdurante/asp.net_n-layered_web_applications/part1/design_patterns/repository.md

 2. Data Mapper maps the user Model into a Query Object.
 3. Query is executed in Data Source, response is sent to repository, then to the method that required the user to be deleted.

+The implementation above is possible through the use of a Repository interface.
+The interface describes the structure of the repository and for each table in the database, a Repository and its methods are implemented.

+There is also a more generic approach, using a Type of the database table.
+A example is present in the Examples section bellow.

 ## Consequence

 * **Separation of Concerns.** Business logic separated from data access logic.